Doctor insights on:

 What Does High Protein In Blood Test Mean

-Inflammation: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
+Unclear question: All laboratory results need to be interpreted in the clinical context and the doctor who ordered the tests is usually in the best position to do that.
 Having said that, Blood count and protein are different tests.
 It would have been helpful to have the actual values of the test results. ...Read more

 - Talk to a doctor live online for free